-The Committee offers the Core Curriculum, a suite of six workshops on the basics of archival management, and one or two intermediate level workshops per year on topics of interest to Council members.
-If you would like to suggest a topic for future workshops, or would like to lead a workshop on a specific topic, please contact the Committee Chair.
+The Committee offers the Core Curriculum, a suite of six courses on the basics of archival management and one or two intermediate workshops per year on topics of interest to Council members.
+If you would like to suggest a topic for future workshops, or would like to lead a workshop on a specific topic, please contact the Archives Advisor.

-To plan these activities, the Education Committee meets quarterly from September to May, supplemented by telephone meetings when needed.
+To plan these activities, the Education Committee meets quarterly from September to May.
 The committee is made up of volunteer CNSA members, the chair of the Preservation Committee, and the CNSA Archives Advisor (ex-officio member).

 Dave MacLachlan – Nova Scotia Archives